 three-year intervals between these values come from the fact that three Hebrew years, which

 include one extra month, approximately equals three solar years (to within 4 days).
-These
+In a SUNDAY

 The Perpetual Hebrew Calendar Year Wheel.